mikaelpatel/Arduino-TWI/README.md

 # Arduino-TWI

 The TWI library is an abstract interface for I2C device drivers.
-The library includes a software implementation and example device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.
+The library includes a hardware and software, and example device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.

 The software implementation of the TWI interface uses the